 We may charge a transfer charge for any transfers among the variable investment options in excess of 12 transfers in a contract year.
+We will not count transfers from Segment Type Holding Accounts into Segments on a Segment Start Date, or the allocation of Segment Maturity Value on a Segment Maturity Date in calculating the number of transfers subject to this charge.
 We do not deduct a transfer charge for any transfer made in connection with our Dollar Cap Averaging Program.
 For more information, see "Transfer charge" in "Charges and expenses".